 Of the two eigenvalues 0.0490834 and 1.28402771, 1.28402771 is greater so this becomes our Eigenvalue whose corresponding Eigenvector is the principal component.

 #multiply the original data with the eigen vector eigen_input = np.dot(adjusted_input, np.array(v.T)) print(eigen_input.reshape(10,1))

-There is another one which is for 3D data here: PCA from scratch for 3 dimensional dataset.ipynb
+There is another one that is for 3D data: PCA from scratch for 3 dimensional dataset.ipynb.

 PCA’s main weakness is that it gets highly affected by outliers.
 There are many robust variants of PCA which act to iteratively discard data points that are poorly described by the initial components.
 Scikit-Learn contains a couple interesting variants on PCA, like RandomizedPCA and SparsePCA, both are present in the sklearn.decomposition submodule of sklearn.